eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

 The first saved state for the state-key named `defaultUser` is correct!
 As well as the remaining states.
 We are able to restart our `macOS` or `iOS` application and be able to restore any object that conforms to the `Memento` protocol to a certain state.

 ## Conclusion
+`Memento` pattern is quite useful in many cases: when implementing undo manager, also to save objects when a user closes an app, so they can be restored when the app is launched again.
+These are just a few examples, when there are many more practical applications.
+The presented pattern's implementation can be further improved in order to be used in production code.
+For example the part that is responsible for *caretaking* of the `memento` objects, can be implemented using more reliable persistence approach.
+For example, in addition to `UserDefaults` `caretaker` you can implement `CoreData`-based `caretaker` that is more reliable and allows much more than just storing type's properties.